-Extra-close oppositions of Mars (less than 37 million miles or 60 km) recur in periods of 15 to 17 years.
+Extra-close oppositions of Mars (less than 37 million miles or 60 million km) recur in periods of 15 to 17 years.
 The last extra-close Martian opposition happened on August 28, 2003, and the next one will occur on September 15, 2035.

-An extra-far opposition (over 62 million miles or 100 km) last took place on March 3, 2012, when Mars was near aphelion – its farthest point from the sun.
-As a basis of comparison, the 2018 opposition of Mars finds the planet about 28 million miles (45 million km) closer than extra-far opposition of 2012.
+An extra-far opposition (over 62 million miles or 100 million km) last took place on March 3, 2012, when Mars was near aphelion – its farthest point from the sun.
+As a basis of comparison, the 2018 opposition of Mars finds the planet about 28 million miles (45 million km) closer than the extra-far opposition of 2012.

-By the way, Mars comes closest to Earth near (but not necessarily on) opposition.
+Mars always comes closest to Earth near (but not necessarily on) opposition.
 The time interval between opposition and Mars’ nearest point to Earth is no greater than 8.5 days, and can be as little as 10 minutes.

 Bottom line: July 2018 is the best time in nearly 15 years to see Mars.
-Earth passes between Mars and the sun on July 27, 2018 (the martian opposition).
+Earth passes between Mars and the sun on July 27, 2018, the Martian opposition.
 Earth and Mars will be closest on July 31, 2018.